 - The program requires the student to have a bachelor’s degree in nursing.
-All BSN courses must be completed by the time the application is submitted.
+All BSN courses must be completed prior to application deadline.

 - Unencumbered RN License is required.
-PA, NJ, and DE licensure must be documented prior to starting the program.
+PA and NJ licensure must be documented prior to starting the program.

-- Must have two full years of intensive care experience in the United States prior to starting the nurse anesthesia program (NAP).
+- Must have one full year of intensive care experience in the United States prior to application deadline.

-- GPA higher than 3.2 out of 4.0 for any undergraduate or graduate degree.
+- Applicants should have a GPA higher than 3.2 out of 4.0 for all undergraduate or graduate degrees.
 No GRE is required.

-- Three letters of recommendation: academic, supervisor, and mentor/colleague.
+- Three current letters of recommendation: an academic reference, a supervisor, and a mentor/colleague.